 Turtle Lake is especially popular in summer.
 The park is located to the east of the Museum of Ethnography, above the Vake Park.
 People escaping from the city heat, come here to picnic or relax in the cafés overlooking the lake.
-Turtle Lake, in Georgian Kus-Tba is a small corner of wild nature, which got its name from the many turtles that once lived here.
+Turtle Lake, in Georgian Kus-Tba, is a small corner of wild nature, which got its name from the many turtles that once lived here.
 Park’s infrastructure is quite well developed: pebble beaches with sunbeds, cafes, and playgrounds for children, boats, and catamarans for boat trips.
-In summertime various parties in the open air, sporting events and competitions often took place here.
+In summertime various parties in the open air, sporting events and competitions often take place here.
 Not far from Turtle Lake is the open-air Ethnographic Museum, which shows a miniature model of Georgia with its rich ethnic culture.

 Parks in Tbilisi: Vake Park

 Vake Park was opened in 1946 and is located in Vake district in the western part of Chavchavadze Avenue.
 Vake Park is the largest park in Tbilisi, which is not on the top of a hill, hence its name is translated from Georgian as “plain.”
-A monumental cascade staircase leads to the top of the hill, from where you can walk in 30 minutes to the Ethnographic Museum and the Turtle Lake.
-In the park people usually meet, play sports, make cycling.
+A monumental cascade staircase leads to the top of the hill, from where you can walk in 30 minutes to Ethnographic Museum and Turtle Lake.
+In the park, people usually meet, play sports, make cycling.
 There is also a Ping-Pong table, so do not forget to bring your racket and ball!
 The park has a variety of leisure facilities such as outdoor cinema, cafes, bars, and restaurants.
 This is the best place for recreation, walking, and entertainment.

 Parks in Tbilisi: Vera Park

 Vera Park is located just a few steps from the Tbilisi Philharmonic.
 This small park is ideal for relaxation.
 Vera district is one of the most beautiful and oldest districts of Tbilisi, with houses of the 19th and 20th centuries, pine trees and small shops.
-Fresh air, cozy atmosphere, chirping birds, the sounds of the fountain and a children’s happy laughter – is an integral part of the Vera Garden.
+Fresh air, cosy atmosphere, chirping birds, the sounds of the fountain and a children’s happy laughter – is an integral part of the Vera Garden.

 Parks in Tbilisi: April 9 Park

-The park is located in the heart of the capital on the Rustaveli Avenue.
+The park is located in the heart of the capital on Rustaveli Avenue.
 This is one of the oldest parks in Tbilisi, which is famous for its old pine trees.
-Initially, the park had a different name – Alexander Park, named in honor of Emperor Alexander II.
+Initially, the park had a different name – Alexander Park, named in honour of Emperor Alexander II.
 As a result of the tragic events of April 9, 1989, when in the course of anti-Soviet rallies many civilians were injured and killed the park was named “April 9”.
 The National Gallery of Georgia, which is commonly referred to as the “Blue Gallery” is located on the territory of the park.

 Parks in Tbilisi: Mushtaidi Park

 Mushtaidi Park was established in 1830 by Mir-Fatah-Agha, an Iranian religious.
 Accused of espionage during the Russian-Iranian war, he was exiled from Iran in 1828 and was granted asylum and 5 hectares of land in Tbilisi.
-After his wife Nino’s death, by Mir-Fatah-Agha buried her near his house and planted roses around her grave.
+After his wife Nino’s death, Mir-Fatah-Agha buried her near his house and planted roses around her grave.
 This was the basis for the future park.
 Mushtaidi Park gained public status in 1858.
 It has become a popular venue for performances and receptions.
 The first children’s railway in the world which is 1.2 km long was opened in this garden, July 24, 1935.
 Children’s railway almost unchanged operates to this day.
 Georgian State Silk Museum is located within the park and is one of the oldest in the world.